sabertazimi/awesome-notes/notes/ComputerScience/Math/AIBasicNotes.md

 most commonly applied to analyzing visual imagery.
 They are also known as ConvNets.

+- Input Layer (输入层):
+  raw pixel values of an image.
+- Hidden Layers (隐藏层):
-- Convolutional Layer:
+  - Convolutional Layer (卷积层):
     apply a convolution operation to the input, passing the results to the next layer.
-- Pooling Layer:
+  - Pooling Layer (池化层):
-  down-samples the input representation, reducing its dimensionality.
+    down-samples the input representation,
+    reducing its dimensionality.
-- Fully Connected Layer:
-  compute the class scores,
-  resulting in a volume of size `1x1x10`, where each of the 10 numbers represents a class.
+  - Fully Connected Layer (全连接层): compute the class scores, resulting in a volume of size `1x1x10`, where each of the 10 numbers represents a class.
+- Output Layer (输出层):
+  class scores.

 ### Convolutional Layer